boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 0.8.9 =
+* Fixed bug that made Cloudsponge scripts load even when CS integration was turned off
+* Fixed bug that prevented Cloudsponge authorization to happen because of a problem in script loading order
+* Cleaned up markup in the admin panel

 = 0.8.8 =
 * Added an icon to the custom post type.
 Props Bowe for whipping it up